 These subroutines put or get data values in the current ASCII or Binary table extension.
 Automatic data type conversion is performed for numerical data types (B,I,J,E,D) if the data type of the column (defined by the TFORM keyword) differs from the data type of the calling subroutine.
 The data values are also scaled by the TSCALn and TZEROn header values as they are being written to or read from the FITS array.
-The fttscl subroutine MUST be used to define the scaling parameters when writing data to the table or to override the default scaling values given in the header when reading from the table.
+The fitsel subroutine MUST be used to define the scaling parameters when writing data to the table or to override the default scaling values given in the header when reading from the table.
+Note that it is not necessary to insert rows in a table before writing data to those rows (indeed, it would be inefficient to do so).
+Instead, one may simply write data to any row of the table, whether that row of data already exists or not.